mobiliabrus/tourbook/docs/2-tour.md

 ## KULA LUMPUR

 The flight company almost ruined all my journey.

 <a-flight flight="3U8722" departure="CKG" destination="KMG" departure-time="2014-01-04 12:50" arrive-time="2014-01-04 14:05"></a-flight>

-When I arrived at the boarding gate, the plane was already here.
-It routes from Kunming to Chongqing and then another.
-Later, it would turn around, went directly Chongqing and Kunming.
-My plan was taking Chongqing to Kunming.
-It was the time now, and the flight was just on his half circle.

-After arriving in Kunming, I would take an international flight.
-So I kept hours in airport, and the domestic flight cost another 2 hours.

-I aboarded on AirAsia in the last few minutes.
+I intended to take domestic flight to Kunming, and I would have plenty of time to  catch the connecting flight.
+When I arrived at the boarding gate, the plane was already there.
+It should fly from Kunming to Chongqing, and then from Chongqing to another.
+After that, it should turn its head and went directly to Chongqing and took me to Kunming.
+The plane was here because it's on the previous schedule, it's not early but delays.

+Any way, I arrived at Kunming airport late than two hours.
+I rushed out of cabin, got my package.
+I was the last one checked in at the counter.
+And I was so lucky I was getting on the flight before gate closed.

 <a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>